Pastry & Baking Arts Chef Instructor

 After graduation, Penny worked in the pastry department of Jean Georges Vongerichten’s Spice Market, under Chef Pichet Ong, turning her storytelling skills towards custom cake creations.
 Within the creations of specialty cakes, she found all of her artistic skills and detail oriented nature could be applied to her cake creations.

-Next, Penny began teaching at the 92nd Street Y and was a development consultant for the recreational cooking classes at Sarah Lawrence Collegem and led cake decorating classes at Degustibus Cooking School in Macy’s Herald Square.
-In 2014, she found her way back to ICE, becoming a visiting instructor in the Professional Cake Decorating program.
-Penny now instructs the airbrush portion of the program.
+Next, Penny began teaching at the 92nd Street Y and was a development consultant for the recreational cooking classes at Sarah Lawrence Collegem and in 2014, she found her way back to ICE, becoming a visiting instructor in the Professional Cake Decorating program.
+She has also lead cake decorating classes at Degustibus Cooking School in Macy’s Herald Square.

 In 2015, Penny opened Sugar Couture in Williamsburg, Brooklyn, which boasts an impressive client list including Tory Burch, Hugh Jackman, Adele, Beyonce, John Mayer, Mercedes, Madison Square Garden, Sony Music, Edelman and R/GA.
 As an entrepreneur, she was honored to be selected to participate in the Goldman Sachs 10,000 Small Business program sponsored by The Tory Burch Foundation.